 Support Us Button Widget

-Cotton candy machine invented in Nashville, TN
+The cotton candy machine was invented in Nashville

 Cotton candy as we know it today — a fluffy confection, usually pink, blue, or yellow + spun around a stick — can be traced back to a pair of Nashvillians.